FAQs

 on my team's profile?

-In addition to the above commands, each team should have a logo.
-Please submit a logo to a member of the board to have it added to your team's profile.
+In addition to the above commands, each team should have an emblem.
+Please submit an emblem to a member of the board to have it added to your team's profile.

 What the hell is a "hex"?
 Like… the "Lost Hex" from Sonic Lost World?